semasuka/blog/_posts/2019-02-10-list-in-python.md

 - programming
 ---

 So far, we have seen one sequence data type which is the string data type.
 Python has 6 additional built-in sequence data type.
-In this and the upcoming posts, we will discuss 3 of them which are the lists, tuple and range and see their functions.<!-- more -->
+In this and the upcoming posts, we will discuss 3 of them which are the lists, tuple and range and see their functions.In this post, we will focus on the list only<!-- more -->

 let's see how we can use a built-in function to a sequence data type to actually make our code more readable.